aidanschang/Video-Search-API/README.md

 ## Structures

 App.js is my main file which passing four different props to its children.
-I use async term submit to obtain the response from youtube API then break it down to a list of videos called *videolist* then individually breaks the videos to each *VideoItem*.
+I use async term submit to obtain the response from youtube API then break it down to a list of videos called *videolist* then individually map the *videolist* to each *VideoItem*.
+A "ready to play video" called *VideoDetail* is then extracted and displayed as the main video.

-It also sets some of the default search parameters to make the whole App a bit more intuitive.
+In this project, I heavily rely on Semantic UI for formatting the video list, text format, and grids.
+With that, restricted class names are implemented.
+Lastly, I also set some default search parameters to make the whole App a bit more intuitive.

 ## Features